Fall 2017 OCI Important dates

 The Symplicity OCI Section will continually be updated as new employers register—you are responsible for checking this regularly.

 Use Symplicity to view the OCI employers looking for students in your class year and to see their hiring criteria and requirements.
-If your class year (1L/2L/3L) is incorrect in your Symplicity profile, you will not be able to view the correct employers or make bids.
-Please be sure to update your student profile accordingly.
+If your class year (1L/2L/3L) is incorrect on your Symplicity profile, you will not be able to view the correct employers or make bids.
+Please be sure your student profile is updated (see Step 1 for instructions).

 Register for the first phase of OCI no later than noon on Thursday, August 3.

-Apply to all of the firms you are interested in (the more you apply to, the more chances you have of getting an interview).
-You also want to keep in mind that if you get 20 interviews, you will be required to participate in all of them.
+Apply via Symplicity to all of the firms of interest to you.
+You can bid for a maximum of twenty employers in the first phase.
+Keep in mind that if you get twenty interviews (very unlikely!), you will be required to participate in all of them.